pluralsight/guides/draft/other/linux-system-administration/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/67080801-0b01-4815-89d0-588bbbc4dd2d.png)

 Fig. 3 indicates that the current time is **19:23:57**.
-The system has been up for **1 hour and 10 minutes** and the load average over the last minute, 5 and 15 minutes has been **0.03** (3%), **0.02** (2%), and **0.00** (0%).
+The system has been up for **1 hour and 10 minutes** and the load average over the last minute, 5 and 15 minutes has been **0.03** (3%), **0.02** (2%), and **0.00** (0%), respectively.
 These percentages represent the use of CPU by running processes over the specified time intervals.
 In a multi-CPU system, these numbers should be divided by the number of processors to find out the average CPU usage.
 If you consistently experience high CPU usage, it may be time to add hardware resources to the machine or move the more CPU-hungry services to another system.
-> Remember to check out `man top` for further details on the use of this tool, particularly the **FIELDS / Columns** section, which describes the available information of processes that are shown by `top`.
+> Remember to check out `man top` for further details on the use of this tool, particularly the *FIELDS / Columns* section, which describes the available information of processes that are shown by `top`.

 ### Process Execution Priorities
 Without any intervention on our part, the kernel will adjust automatically the CPU cycles that are allocated to a certain process.
 However, Linux also allows the system administrator to change this behavior through the `nice` (for new processes) and `renice` (for running processes) commands.
 Both tools use an integer value in the range of -20 to 19 to modify the *priority* that should be given to a process in terms of CPU usage.
 The lower the value, the less *nice* the application - which means it will take up more system resources.